Orlondo Steinauer

-Orlondo Steinauer (born June 9, 1973) is the president of football operations and head coach for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Orlondo Steinauer (born June 9, 1973) is the president of football operations for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 As a player, he played professional Canadian football as a safety for 13 seasons with the Ottawa Rough Riders, Hamilton Tiger-Cats and Toronto Argonauts from 1996 to 2008.
-He finished his career second all-time in CFL history for interception return yards with 1178 yards.
+He finished his career second all-time in CFL history for interception return yards with 1,178 yards.
 Steinauer was a two-time Grey Cup champion as a player after winning in 1999 with the Tiger-Cats and in 2004 with the Argonauts.
 He has also won a championship as a coach, winning the 100th Grey Cup as the defensive backs coach for the Toronto Argonauts in 2012.

-High school career
+Early life

 At Lynnwood High School in Lynnwood, Washington, Steinauer lettered in football, basketball, and baseball.
 He graduated in 1991.

-College years
+College career

 Steinauer starred in football at Western Washington University and finished his career with 20 interceptions, 160 tackles, a forced fumble, and 89 punt returns for 965 yards (10.84 yards per punt ret. avg.) and a touchdown.
 In 1995, his final year, he was a consensus first-team All-American and the CFA Defensive Player of the Year leading the United States in pass interceptions with 10 and ranked ninth nationally with an 11.6 yards punt return average.

 In 1999, he was named to Western Washington University's All-Century team and was the only player named to two first-team positions, at cornerback and punt returner.

-Canadian Football League
+Professional career

 Steinauer joined the Ottawa Rough Riders of the CFL in 1996, but saw minimal playing time prior to the team's dissolution at the end of that season.
 In 1997, with the Hamilton Tiger-Cats, he emerged as a defensive star, earning a spot on the East Division All-Star team.
 He was also a punt returner.
 Steinauer's performance in Hamilton (1997–1999) and Toronto (2001–2008) was well regarded; he was named a divisional All-Star six times and CFL All-Star five times.

 Toronto released him on August 25, 2008, prior to the ninth game of the season.
 As a CFL player with more than six years experience, playing more than eight games would have guaranteed his salary for the remainder of the year.
-At the time of his retirement, Steinauer was the last active player in CFL history to play for the Ottawa Rough Riders.

 He was inducted into the Canadian Football Hall of Fame as a player in 2021.

 Post-playing career

 After being released by the Argonauts, he was approached by Rogers Sportsnet to work as a football analyst for their broadcasts.
-Steinauer says that, as a player, football reporters told him he'd make a good broadcaster but he never thought about it until the opportunity presented itself.
+Steinauer says football reporters told him that as a player he would make a good broadcaster, but that he never thought about it until the opportunity presented itself.
 In 2009, he did analysis for Sportsnet's television broadcasts and the radio Fan 590.